cmpsr/composer/packages/components/README.md

 ### Icons Update

-Composer icons are subset of `@tabler/icons-react` so you must update its version on [package.json](./package.json).
+Composer icons are a subset of `@tabler/icons-react` so you must update its version on [package.json](./package.json).

 If you wanna add a new icon, ensure to add it to the icons list on the [generate_icons.js](./scripts/generate_icons.js) file.

-Once `@tabler/icons-react` has been update and all icons added to the list, you can then run this command to generate the icons and their stories.
+Once `@tabler/icons-react` has been updated and all icons added to the list, you can then run this command to generate the icons and their stories.

 `yarn gen:icons`